mikolaj-olesinski/Sudoku-game-and-solver/README.md

+Sudoku game with graphical user interface based on solving Sudoku puzzles, importing new puzzles from files and images, creating new puzzles, and providing a preview of solutions for each puzzle.
-# Sudoku game and slover
+# Sudoku game and solver

 ## Project describtion